RELEASE DATE: 2014

 At the end, to whom is it that you will be talking of love?
 (Steam Summary)

 You play as the daughter of a regular shipping agent and have lived a relatively sheltered life on an island where men are rarely ever conceived.
-Any men who are born are cursed to being inevitably sold to Yoshiwara, in order to become a courtesan.
+Any men who are born are cursed to inevitably be sold to Yoshiwara, in order to become a courtesan.
 As a result, the only choice for the women of the island to experience any semblance of love or to have children is to pay a visit to the district of Yoshiwara.
-It is a custom exclusive only to this unique island, where it has become an everyday occurrence when a woman comes of age to visit the pleasure district.
+It is a custom exclusive only to this unique island, where it has become an everyday occurrence for a woman coming of age to visit the pleasure district.

 Yoshiwara despite its awe-inspiring beauty, is merely a fabricated dream.
 The male courtesans are enforced to something akin to slavery—they sell their body and love, but never their hearts.
 Our protagonist on an errand to Yoshiwara, stumbles across a courtesan and his lover attempting to escape to the mainland in order to be together.
 Assisting such a crime would be considered high treason, but the MC follows her heart and allows them to find a boat in order to escape.
 In return for her kindness, she is given a large sum of money and a kimono of great quality.